vekatze/neut/book/src/overview.md

 Neut is a dependently-typed programming language with *static memory management*.

-The key features include:
+Its key features include:

 <ul class="star-list">
-  <li>Full λ-calculus</li>
+  <li>Full λ-calculus support</li>
   <li>Static memory management</li>
   <li><em>The absence of annotations to the type system</em> when achieving both of the above</li>
 </ul>

-I believe the last one is especially interesting, as it means Neut found memory predictability *inside* the usual λ-calculus.
+I believe the last one is particularly interesting, as it means Neut found memory predictability *inside* the usual λ-calculus.

 ## How Does it Basically Look Like?